- Search The Registry

 *On this date in 2011, World Environmental Health Day, Environmental racism is affirmed; a culture to protect the environment.

-This is an environmental justice movement, which developed in the United States throughout the 1970s and 1980s.
-The term is used to describe environmental injustice that occurs within a racialized context both in practice and policy.
-In the United States, environmental racism criticizes inequalities between urban areas after white flight.
+This environmental justice movement developed in the United States throughout the 1970s and 1980s.
+The term is used to describe environmental injustice within a racialized context in practice and policy.
+In the United States, environmental racism criticizes inequalities between urban areas after the white flight.
 Internationally, environmental racism can refer to the effects of the global waste trade, like the negative health impact of the export of electronic waste to China from developed countries.

 The term was coined in 1982 by Benjamin Chavis, previous executive director of the United Church of Christ (UCC) Commission for Racial Justice.
 He was addressing hazardous polychlorinated biphenyl waste in the Warren County PCB Landfill, North Carolina (his home state).
 Chavis defined the term as racial discrimination in environmental policymaking, the enforcement of regulations and laws, the deliberate targeting of communities of color for toxic waste facilities, the official sanctioning of the life-threatening presence of poisons and pollutants in our communities, and the history of excluding people of color from leadership of the ecology movements.

 North American Environmental racism can be traced back around 500 years with the arrival of the Europeans and their displacement of Native Americans to take their land.
-The Environmental Justice Movement, however, was rooted around the same time as the 20th century American Civil Rights Movement.
+The Environmental Justice Movement was rooted around the same time as the 20th-century American Civil Rights Movement.
 The Civil Rights Movement influenced the mobilization of people by echoing the empowerment and concern associated with political action.
 Here, the civil rights agenda and the environmental agenda met.
-However, environmental organizations such as Sierra Club distanced themselves from cases such as the Warren County case likely because of their unwillingness to risk technical support when dealing with a very social issue.
-Workplace neglect led to Rufus Stoke patenting his Exhaust Purifier in 1968 exemplifies a Black inventors attempt to fix the environment that affects his community and all communities.
+However, environmental organizations such as Sierra Club distanced themselves from the Warren County case because of their unwillingness to risk technical support when dealing with a very social issue.
+Workplace neglect led to Rufus Stoke patenting his Exhaust Purifier in 1968 exemplifies a Black inventor's attempt to fix the environment that affects his community and all communities.